Self-Organizing Railway Traffic Management: Real-time Railway Traffic Management

 The real-time railway traffic management problem (rtRTMP) is the problem of choosing train routes and schedules to minimize delay propagation in the event of a disturbance.
 In particular, all trains traveling in a predefined portion of the railway network (\textit{control area}) are considered.
 Their potential \textit{conflicts} are identified and resolved, where a conflict is an event in which two or more trains, if traveling at the planned speed, would be utilizing the same track concurrently: such an event implies unplanned brakings or stops to preserve safety distances.
 When a microscopic infrastructure representation is considered, as in this paper, the track portions in which conflicts are detected are the \textit{track detection sections} (TDS), which are the smallest portions that allow train presence detection in reality.
 By considering such microscopic representation, including details on train movements and interlocking systems \cite{pachl_railway_2002}, the solutions produced when solving the rtRTMP can be directly deployable.

-In this paper, we consider a deployment in which a \textit{closed loop} is enacted between the field and the decision making process \cite{QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC,CorQua15,Vanthielen2019}, be it self-organized or centralized.
-Here, the traffic evolution is controlled through the Real-Time Traffic Plan (RTTP) \cite{QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC}, which indicates train routes and passing orders.
+In this paper, we consider a deployment in which a \textit{closed loop} is enacted between the field and the decision making process \cite{Vanthielen2019,QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC,CorQua15}, be it self-organized or centralized.
+Here, the traffic evolution is controlled through the Real-Time Traffic Plan (RTTP) \cite{QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC}, which indicates train routes and passing orders .
 This evolution is constantly monitored and, periodically, reported in the form of a Traffic State (TS) \cite{QuaPelGovAlJaeMarRodDolAmbCarGiaNic16:TRC}.
-The decision making process considers the TS and produces a new RTTP to react to the possibly observed perturbations.
+When a TS is available, the decision making process is executed and produces a new RTTP to react to the possibly observed perturbations.